cartr/homebrew-qt4/README.md

 Feel free to submit an issue or pull request if you run into any problems or have any suggestions for improvements to the packages.

 **Please note:** Qt4 is unsupported by its creators, so there are likely security/usability problems with it that will never be resolved.
 If you can, please consider migrating your projects to Qt5.

+## Apple Silicon / "M-series" Macs

+To use this software on Macs with ARM processors, you might need to [install a separate copy of Homebrew with Rosetta emulation](https://stackoverflow.com/a/64951025).